Hi! It’s konkaz (@konkazuk) here.

 “Oh, I’m sorry Maria.
 I totally forgot…”

-As you get close to each other, this frequency could go even higher!?
+As you get closer to each other, I believe the frequency of including the name will go higher.

 “Could you buy some milk on your way back home, please?”